marklogic-community/marklogic-samplestack/README.md

 The setup procedure may install additional software, such as Gradle and Angular.

 ## Getting Started

+*note for development branch work:*

+This README is for a development branch that does not work with any released version of MarkLogic

+Use MarkLogic nightly from 10/12.
+Trunk may work, but use at your own risk.
+Java Client API needs snapshot on or after 10/10/2014.
+This should be installed automatically but may require gradle or maven cache cleaning.

+This build requires seed data available internally.
+The current seed data version is 1.2

+*end note*

 Follow this procedure to set up Samplestack in your environment.

 1. Install MarkLogic 8 Early Access.
 See http://ea.marklogic.com/download.